kairosdb/kairosdb/src/docs/PushingData.rst

 Pushing data
 ============

-You can submit data either with the telnet protocol on port 4242 or the rest protocol on port 8080 (ports can be changed in the kairosdb.properties file)
+You can submit data either with the telnet protocol on port 4242 or the rest protocol on port 8080 (ports can be changed in the kairosdb.properties file).
+Other mechanisms exist for getting data into KairosDB.
+A list of plugins and external projects can be found on the `external projects page`_.

+	**Note:** Of the two default protocols only the rest protocol handles custom data types.

 A great client for testing data in and out is [http://code.google.com/p/rest-client/]